otvam/pypeec/docs/format.md

     #   - d: array with the voxel dimensions (x, y, and z directions)
     #   - xyz_min: array with the lower corner coordinates of the voxel structure (x, y, and z directions)
     #   - xyz_max: array with the upper corner coordinates of the voxel structure (x, y, and z directions)
-    #   - alternatively, the xyz_min/xyz_max can be set to null and the STL coordinates are kept
+    #   - alternatively, the xyz_min/xyz_max can be set to null and the STL mesh bounds are kept
     "param":
         "d": [10.0e-3, 10.0e-3, 10.0e-3]
         "xyz_min": [-20e-3, -20e-3, -20e-3]